sq11y/do11y/example/src/components/Button.md

 ## Usage

 <ButtonComponent>
-  This example button doesn't have blue text since the button above is in a sandbox
+  A transparent button outside the sandbox.
 </ButtonComponent>

 ## API